nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter10_chapter_10_sanctified_prepared_for_god_s_purpose.md

 <!-- p36 -->
 Pruning is incredibly healthy for a plant.
 Thinking back to our chapter on repentance, we are called to turn away from dead works (those works that are no longer bearing fruit) and turn toward God.
-The result of this turning away from the dead places in our life, and towards God, empowers the great gardener of our life to prune branches, improve growth, and produce greater spiritual fruit (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="15" data-verses="2" data-lang="en" data-version="NKJV">John 15:2</span>).
+The result of this turning away from the dead places in our life, and towards God, empowers the great gardener of our life to prune branches, improve growth, and produce greater spiritual fruit (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="15" data-verses="2" data-lang="en" data-version="NKJV">John 15:2</span>).

 <!-- p37 -->
-While pruning can feel painful, it reflects God’s loving care as He shapes us into vessels for His purpose (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="12" data-verses="11" data-lang="en" data-version="NKJV">Hebrews 12:11</span>).
+While pruning can feel painful, it reflects God’s loving care as He shapes us into vessels for His purpose (<span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="12" data-verses="11" data-lang="en" data-version="NKJV">Hebrews 12:11</span>).
 Some may feel a sense of loss, even fear, when undergoing the pruning process.
-However, God is gentle, and even a bruised reed He will not break (<span class="x-scripture" data-type="ref" data-book="Isaiah" data-chapter="42" data-verses="3" data-lang="en" data-version="NKJV">Isaiah 42:3</span>).
+However, God is gentle, and even a bruised reed He will not break (<span class="x-scripture" data-type="ref" data-book="ISA" data-chapter="42" data-verses="3" data-lang="en" data-version="NKJV">Isaiah 42:3</span>).
 Grapevines are pruned during their dormant season to minimize stress on the plant.
 The gardener tending the growth will cut back old and woody growth that no longer produces fruit like it used to, this allows the vine to direct energy into the branches with the most potential for good fruit.

 <!-- p38 -->